 M

-starts withThese penguins inhabit rocky and water-bound terrains, being found on cliffs and rocks.
+Macaroni penguins inhabit rocky and water-bound terrains, being found on cliffs and rocks.
 In South America, their range stretches from southern Chile to the Falkland Islands, South Georgia, the South Sandwich Islands, and the South Orkney Islands.
-The Macaroni penguins are widely distributed across Antarctica, the Sub Antarctic, and the Antarctic Peninsula, found on the northern South Shetland Islands, Bouvet Island, Prince Edward and Marion islands, the Crozet Islands, the Kerguelen Islands, and the Heard and McDonald Islands.
+The Macaroni penguins are widely distributed across Antarctica, the Sub Antarctic, and the Antarctic Peninsula, found on the northern South Shetland Islands, Bouvet Island, Prince Edward and Marion Islands, the Crozet Islands, the Kerguelen Islands, and the Heard and McDonald Islands.
 They also make long-distance foraging trips, reaching as far as southern Brazil, Tristan da Cunha, South Africa, and the offshore islands of Australia, and New Zealand.

 Macaroni penguins have a monogamous mating system, forming lifelong pairs.
 During the breeding season, they gather into large colonies.
 Usually, males arrive before females to establish territories.
 The female lays two eggs, the first of which is smaller and is not incubated.
 The eggs are typically laid in a shallow scrape, made in the ground.
 The second, larger egg is incubated by both parents for about 34 days.
 For the first 3-4 weeks after hatching, the male remains with the chick, caring for the hatchling, whereas the female forages to provide them both with food.
 After a while, the hatchling joins a crèche of other young penguins while both parents forage to feed the chick.
 By the age of 10 weeks, the youngster attains its adult plumage and can go out to sea.